onfe/Picto/README.md

 # Picto
 Picto is a web-chat app inspired by Nintendo's PictoChat, running on Node.js
+The project aims to bring the joy of Nintendo's PictoChat to any device capable of running a modern web browser (HTML5 & JS ES6).

 **Picto is optimised for mobile screens.** Desktop optimisation.. soon™

 ## Using Picto
 Using a mouse or finger, your scribbles are translated into pixel art using JavaScript.
 By interacting directly with the canvas API (no library) drawing is kept fluid and smooth.

+Keyboard and stamps are coming soon.

 ### Invites
 Friends can be invited to your room with a single link, no sign-up required.